RMITLibrary/rmit-ui/content/en/docs/how-to/introduction.md

 &lt;link rel=&quot;stylesheet&quot; href=&quot;/rmit-ui/mainXXXXX.css&quot;&gt;

-The File will have a commit string in place of the XXXXX's
+The file will have a commit string in place of the XXXXX's